WildernessLabs/Documentation/docs/Meadow/Getting_Started/MCUs/Project_Lab_Cellular/index.md

 When deploying a project for the first time, the transfer will take several minutes, since it's transferring all the necessary libraries to run the application.
 Once the app is running for the first time, deployment will be faster as it will transfer only the files that have been changed.
 :::

-Once all the files are transferred to your device, the app will start in debug mode and you should see your Project Lab loading up a screen with all the sensor values refreshing every few seconds.
-You can also press the push buttons and see their status change right away.
+Once all the files are transferred to your device, the app will start in debug mode and you should see Project Lab's screen turn on and it will indicate your Cellular connectivity status.

 ### Step 8 - Check out additional samples